defconfurs/dc26-fur-scripts/README.md

 ### Further Reading
 * Source code, schematics and documentation are available on [GitHub](https://github.com/oskirby/dc26-fur-scripts)
+* Micropython firmware sources can be found at https://github.com/oskirby/micropython-dcfurs
 * A web-based tool for creating JSON animations at http://dcfurs.liquidthex.com/defcon/
 * Check out the [Assembly Guide](ASSEMBLY.md)